stackbit-projects/siva-gabbi-0e3c6/content/pages/posts/curse-of-an-early-adopter-apple-mac-m1.md

 ## Wondering why your kernel crashes on Jupyter?
 Cant seem to install packages with pip?
 Perhaps my experience helps

-I upgraded my laptop to the new Apple M1 a year after it was released, thinking wishfully that the software compatibility side of things would have died down Little did I know what I was up against.
+I upgraded my laptop to the new Apple M1 a year after it was released, thinking wishfully that the software compatibility side of things would have died down by now Little did I know what I was up against.

 After I got my brand new PC, I set out to do the usual stuff, installing Python, anaconda, virtual environments and the whole shebang.
 It seemed to be on the face of it, even though installing a few packages was an issue, it wasnt something that couldnt solved past a few google searches.